-However, according to one of the weed saints, Snoop Dogg, it was Bushwick Bill who was the first person to smoke a blunt.
+However, according to one of the weed saints, Snoop Dogg, Bushwick Bill was the first person to smoke a blunt.

 Bushwick Bill hailed from Bushwick, a neighborhood in Brooklyn with a large Black and Latinx community.

-Some of the people there are from the Caribbean, while others are from all over Central and South America.
+Some people there are from the Caribbean, while others are from all over Central and South America.

-Blunt culture is known to be prevalent in Brooklyn, and there is not a bodega in all of Bushwick’s four-and-a-half-mile stretch that does not have some type of a blunt wrap or even a “fronto” on offer.
+Blunt culture is prevalent in Brooklyn, and there is not a bodega in all of Bushwick’s four-and-a-half-mile stretch that does not have some blunt wrap or even a “fronto” on offer.